-Upon review of your homestead property tax credit, it was determined the address from which you filed is Service Fee/PILOT (payment in lieu of taxes) housing.
+Upon review of your homestead property tax credit, it was determined the address from which you filed is service fee housing.
 Your return was filed using 20% of your total rent to calculate your property tax credit.

-Regardless of the amount of rent paid, the Income Tax Act provides that a renter living in Service Fee/PILOT housing must calculate the property tax credit using only 10% of rent paid.
+Regardless of the amount of rent paid, the Income Tax Act provides that a renter living in service fee housing must calculate the property tax credit using only 10% of rent paid.

-Service Fee/PILOT housing is a program where there is an agreement between a municipality and a rental property owner (private or public) to pay a service fee instead of property taxes.
+Service fee housing is a program where there is an agreement between a municipality and a rental property owner (private or public) to pay a service fee instead of property taxes.

 If 10% of your eligible rent does not exceed 3.5% of your total household resources/household income, you do not qualify for a homestead property tax credit.

-Important Note: It is the renter's responsibility to determine if the rental property is Service Fee/PILOT housing before claiming a credit.
+It is the renter's responsibility to determine if the rental property is service fee housing before claiming a credit.
 Service fees are typically less than property taxes.
-You can find out if a property is subject to Service Fee/PILOT housing by contacting the city/township/county office.
+You can find out if a property is subject to service fee housing by contacting the city/township/county office.